arbor-sim/arbor/doc/python/cable_cell.rst

             # Set cell-wide values for properties for resistivity and capacitance
             decor.set_property(rL=100, cm=0.1)

+     .. method:: set_property(params)

+        Set default values of cable properties on the whole cell.
+        Overrides the default global values, and can be overridden by painting the values onto regions.

+        :param cable_cell_parameter_set params: bundled set of properties.

     .. method:: set_ion(ion, int_con=None, ext_con=None, rev_pot=None, method=None)

         Set default value for one or more properties of a specific ion on the whole cell.